mlcommons/mlcube_examples/README.md

 which include management of models, datasets, and dependencies, tracking of metadata and experiments, deployment and management of ML lifecycles, automation of performance evaluations and analysis, etc.

-We propose an MLCube, a contract for packaging ML tasks and models that enables easy sharing and consistent reproduction of models, experiments and benchmarks amidst these existing MLOps processes.
+We propose an MLCube&reg;, a contract for packaging ML tasks and models that enables easy sharing and consistent reproduction of models, experiments and benchmarks amidst these existing MLOps processes.
 MLCube differs from an operation tool by acting as a contract and specification as opposed to a product or implementation.